IrvanFza/ht-booking-api/README.md

 rails test
 ```

-## Deployment
-This project is already configured to be automatically deployed to Heroku using GitHub Actions.

-The deployment process will be triggered when you push your code to the `main` branch and all test cases are passed.

 ## API Authentication
 The API uses a simple authentication mechanism to ensure that only authorized users can access the API.
 The API expects a `API-Key` header to be present in the request.